GanchengZhu/eye_tracking_data_quality_analysis/readme.md

 # Quick Start Guide for the iOS App

-## **Special Note:**
+## **Six suggestions for improving eye tracking accuracy**

-**Please use this app indoors.** All our models—including those from our previous work—were trained on indoor data.
-After completing calibration, any significant change in lighting may degrade tracking accuracy.
+**Please use this app indoors.** All of our models—including those from previous work—were trained on indoor data.
+After calibration, any significant change in lighting may degrade tracking accuracy.

-**During calibration, remain silent.** Mouth movements can alter facial and eye features and reduce calibration precision.
+**During calibration, remain silent.** Mouth movements can alter facial and eye features and reduce precision.
 If you must speak, please wear a mask to minimize facial motion.

-**Limit large head movements.** While the app tolerates some natural motion, excessive head movement can impair tracking.
-For the best results, you may want to use a headrest.
+**Keep your head movement minimal.** While the app tolerates natural motion, excessive head movement can impair tracking.
+For optimal results, consider using a headrest.

+**Keep your face centered on the screen.** Position your face at the screen’s center and maintain a distance of approximately 30–40 cm—matching the conditions of our training dataset.
+Sitting too far away may diminish the eye-related features needed for accurate gaze estimation.

-**Poor tracking accuracy may occur in the bottom quarter of the screen.** Because users with thicker eyelids may have their lids obstruct key eye features.
+**Avoid the bottom quarter of the screen.** Tracking accuracy may suffer there, as users with thicker eyelids can have their lids obstruct key eye features.

+**Focus on the calibration target.** During calibration, keep your gaze fixed on the moving dot as it travels across the screen.

 ## 1. Initiate Calibration
 Tap the `CALIBRATION` button on the main screen.